Skip to main content

 District

-Annual Notices
+Annual Notifications

 Annual Notices 2024-25

 • This notice informs you that there is asbestos in some of our schools.
 Though present in some building materials, it does not represent a health hazard to people.
-In 2021, an asbestos reinspection was made at our schools.
+In 2021, an asbestos re-inspection was made at our schools.
 Asbestos-containing building materials were found to be in good condition.
 A plan is in place to ensure that the remaining asbestos will not represent a future health hazard.
 This plan includes periodic inspections and frequent observational surveys.

-You may wonder why all of the asbestos is not removed.
+You may wonder why all of the asbestos has not been removed.
 According to the Environmental Protection Agency (EPA), asbestos only presents a health hazard when fibers become airborne and are inhaled.
 The mere presence of asbestos in materials does not represent a health hazard.
 Therefore, the EPA recommends that asbestos only be removed during renovation activities.

-• The compulsory attendance law of the State of Washington requires that any child, pursuant to RCW 28A.225, must attend school full time when school is in session, unless the child is enrolled in an accredited private school, an educational center, and/or is receiving home-based education.
-District Policy and Procedure No. 3122 define excused absences, unexcused absences and truancies, and can be obtained here.
-Copies of the policy/procedures/forms may also be obtained by contacting the District Office at (509) 766-2650, or in person at 1620 S Pioneer Way, Moses Lake, WA 98837.
+• The compulsory attendance law of the State of Washington requires that any child, under RCW 28A.225, must attend school full time when school is in session, unless the child is enrolled in an accredited private school, an educational center, and/or is receiving home-based education.
+District Policy and Procedure No. 3122 defines excused absences, unexcused absences, and truancies, and can be obtained on the district website at Policies and Procedures.

 Based on RCW 28A.225.030, a petition must be filed with the Juvenile Court if a student has seven (7) unexcused absences from in person learning in a month or fifteen (15) unexcused absences from in-person learning in a year, or if a student's unexcused absences cannot be reduced over a period of time.
-Student absence information and tips to help students improve their attendance can be found or by contacting the Learning Services Center at (509) 766-2650.
+Student absence information and tips to help students improve their attendance can be found at Special Services or by contacting the Learning Services Center at (509) 766-2650.

-School breakfast and lunch are free to all students enrolled in the Moses Lake School District.
-Meals are served daily including early release days.
-The Nutrition Services Department would like to remind all parents to complete an "Child Nutrition Eligibility Benefit form (eng)(spa)" and a "Consent to Share" form in order to be eligible for other academic benefits.
-See your school secretary for listed benefits.
-Meal income surveys can be found on the MLSD website under Enrollment Forms, at your student's school office or at the Nutrition Office.
+School breakfast and lunch are free to all Moses Lake School District students.
+Meals are served daily, including early release days.
+The Nutrition Services Department would like to remind all parents to complete an "Income Survey" and a "Consent to Share" form to be eligible for other academic benefits.
+See your school secretary for the listed benefits.
+Meal income surveys can be found on the MLSD website under the food service department tab, at your student's school office, or the Nutrition Office.
 Make sure to return them to the nutrition office to be processed.
-You will receive a letter of approval through the mail.
+You will receive a letter of approval by mail.
+A "Consent to Share" form must be completed before students can receive discounts on High School activities.

 • Students will not possess, use, deliver, distribute, sell, offer to sell, or arrange to sell or be under the influence of, or show evidence of having used or abused any controlled, illegal, addictive, or harmful substance or counterfeit substance (identified in RCW 69.50.204) or any illicit drugs or alcohol as those terms are used in federal anti-drug and alcohol laws, including 20 U.S.C3171,3221, etc., nor will they be in possession of drug paraphernalia as defined by RCW 69.50.102: